Astrid Bunne Namdari

 Movement Shiatsu workshop series, SEED, UK

-Astrid is a registered MRSS practitioner with the British Shiatsu Society and a registered Somatic Movement Therapist and Educator (RSMT/E) with ISMETA – International Somatic Movement Education and Therapy Association, both of whose Codes of Conduct and Ethics she adheres to.
-MINDINSOMA is fully insured by Balens Specialist Insurance Brokers and is registered with the Information Commissioner’s Office.
+Astrid registered as a MRSS practitioner with the British Shiatsu Society and is a registered Somatic Movement Therapist and Educator (RSMT/E) with ISMETA – International Somatic Movement Education and Therapy Association, both of whose Codes of Conduct and Ethics she adheres to.